The Katla Ice Cave Honest Review: Risky But Worth It

 There are several benefits to going with a tour group, but it all boils down to safety.

-First, they make sure the Katla ice cave is even safe to visit that day.
+First, they make sure the Katla ice cave is even safe to visit on the day of your tour.
 Remember, this is an active volcano and melting glacier after all.
+They remove any part of the cave that is deemed unsafe and change the path if they need to.

-They also guide you through the ice cave itself – literally building us a new path and stairs on the way.
+And then they also guide you through the ice cave itself – literally building us a new path and stairs on the way.
 I guess the old ones melted away before we got there!

 All around, the Katla ice cave is already dangerous to visit, so make it a tad safer for yourself by taking an organized tour.